 Conclusion – Fly Fearless Course Dublin

 Although I didn’t leave feeling fully “cured” of my fear, I realised how my fear has a much deeper origin than just being afraid of flying.
 I did leave feeling hopeful though, and assured I would fly again.
 That was enough for me.
 I think almost everyone left feeling elated.
 One man I spoke with said he was going to book a short flight as soon as possible, which was great.
-If your fear of flying has you missing out and you’re ready to do something about it, I really encourage you to consider taking part in this course or one similar.
+If you have a fear of flying in Ireland, and it has you missing out and you’re ready to do something about it, I really encourage you to consider taking part in this course or one similar.
 Even look into it.
 You may find that taking this small step will lead you to putting your fear completely behind you.

 I’m so grateful to Michael and his team for such an educational and interesting experience.
 Also, for having me realise that I will go on a plane again.
 Hopefully soon.